 Put simply, slow fashion is the opposite of fast fashion.
-It encompasses an awareness and approach to fashion that considers the processes and resources required to make clothing.
+It encompasses an awareness and approach to fashion that carefully considers the processes and resources required to make clothing.
 It advocates for buying better-quality garments that will last longer, and values fair treatment of people, animals, and the planet along the way.

 The beginnings of slow fashion

 The past decade or so has seen a wave of change sweep through the fashion industry.
 An increasing number of brands are rejecting the principles of fast fashion and opting for a more sustainable approach to making clothes.

 The term slow fashion came about quite organically.
 It was coined by Kate Fletcher of the Centre for Sustainable Fashion, following the phenomena of the slow food movement.
 As with the slow food movement, Fletcher saw a need for a slower pace in the fashion industry.

-Slow fashion opposes the fast fashion model that emerged around 20 years ago, in which clothes became cheaper, and trend cycles sped up.
-With brands like H&M burning many tonnes of unsold garments per year despite ongoing sustainability efforts to close the loop in fashion, ultra fast fashion brands like SHEIN are pumping out an alarming amount of poorly-made new styles every day.
+Slow fashion opposes the fast fashion model that emerged around 30 years ago, in which clothes became cheaper, and trend cycles sped up.
+And despite ongoing sustainability efforts to close the loop in fashion, ultra fast fashion brands like SHEIN are pumping out an alarming amount of poorly-made new styles every day.
 It’s clear that this philosophy is a necessary part of the movement as a whole.

 Slow fashion becomes a movement

 Pre-Industrial Revolution, garments were locally sourced and produced.
 People would buy durable clothing that could serve them for a long time or make their own from the textiles and resources available to them.
 Clothing reflected the place and culture of the people wearing them.

 Slow fashion has seen increasing support in the last few years as consumers demand higher sustainability and ethical standards.
 As research shows, 19% of the top fast fashion-related searches are linked to the environment, ethics, and sustainability.
 As awareness and popularity increases, the planet and all its inhabitants are set to benefit from this slower and more considered approach to fashion.